National income helps to determine the economic condition of a country.

 |Producers||Stages of Production||Cost Price||Selling Price||Value Added|

-The value-added method includes the contribution of each stage of production into the calculation.
+The value-added method includes the contribution of each stage of production to the calculation.
 Thus, it removes the possibility of double counting.

 2. Income Method